 Following the shock testing is compression testing.
 This compression test can be completed with either a compression machine or weights and a load spreader.
 Following the compression tests is vibration testing.
-The vibrations tests are a random vibration.
+The vibrations tests are at a random vibration.
 The final test method is another test sequence of rotational edge drop testing.

 For more information on ISTA 3E testing, please visit our ISTA-3E page.

 What is ASTM D4169 General Motors Package Testing?